current city of Port Jervis was once part of the still

 established in 1798.
 After incorporating as a

-is said that prior to the arrival of the first Europeans
+Prior to the arrival of the first

 (Delaware Indian) phrase that